 The types of content that marketers say are most valuable for social purposes are videos, images, text messages, stories, and live video.

+A recent study by Forrester found that short videos play an important role in the B2B buying process.
+They can even help brands get onto the coveted supplier list.
 Between video posts, videos, and live streaming, Instagram can support every step of the B2B buyer journey.
 This puts a heavy emphasis on the use of video marketing strategies in your B2B business.

 Half of all B2B marketing content is created to build brand awareness.
 With Instagram ads, marketers can use compelling content to reach new audiences.